 Kourtney awoke and took her neck off Walter’s head.
 “So beautiful,” she said stretching her arms and looking out the window.
 “Are you going to the P-Party tonight?” she asked.
 P was the theme of the night’s costume party and any extrapolation on what that meant was accepted, but pirate, pimp, and policeman were the most popular picks.

 “No,” Walter said.
 “There’s something I need to do early tomorrow morning.
 Are you going?”

 “Didn’t figure you were, but you asked.
 The parties aren’t as bad as you think.”

 “Yes they are.
 Especially tonight’s.
-Remember I’ve been on one of these before.
-At the P-Party on my last tour about a dozen blokes showed up with nothing on, taking P-Party to mean ‘penis’ party.
+Remember, I’ve been on one of these before, and at the P-Party on my last tour about a dozen blokes showed up with nothing on, taking P-Party to mean ‘penis’ party.
 Yeah, not for me.
 What’s so important to get you up early again tomorrow?”

 “Well, I’m still not sure if I’m going through with it.”